Johnny Depp: 2010s: Career fluctuations

 In 2017, Depp appeared alongside other actors and filmmakers in The Black Ghiandola, a short film made by a terminally ill teenager through the non-profit Make a Film Foundation.
 He also reprised his role as Captain Jack Sparrow in the fifth installment of the Pirates series, Dead Men Tell No Tales (2017).
-In the US, it did not perform as well as previous installments, and Depp was nominated for two Golden Raspberry Awards for worst actor and for worst screen combo with "his worn-out drunk routine".
+In the US, it did not perform as well as previous installments.
 However, the film had a good box office return internationally, especially in China, Japan and Russia.
 Depp's last film release in 2017 was the Agatha Christie adaptation Murder on the Orient Express, in which he was part of an ensemble cast led by director-star Kenneth Branagh.

 In 2018, Depp voiced the title character Sherlock Gnomes in the animated movie Gnomeo & Juliet: Sherlock Gnomes.
-Although moderately commercially successful, it was critically panned and earned Depp two Golden Raspberry nominations, one for his acting and another for his "fast-fading film career".
+Although moderately commercially successful, it was critically panned.
 Depp then starred in two independent films, both produced by him and his company, Infinitum Nihil.
 The first was City of Lies, in which he starred as Russell Poole, an LAPD detective who attempts to solve the murders of rappers Tupac Shakur and The Notorious B.I.G.
 It was set for release in September 2018, but was pulled from the release schedule after a crew member sued Depp for assault.
 The second film was the comedy-drama Richard Says Goodbye, in which Depp played a professor with terminal cancer.
 It premiered at the Zurich Film Festival in October 2018.
 Depp's last film release of 2018 was Fantastic Beasts: The Crimes of Grindelwald, in which he reprised his role as Grindelwald.
 Depp's casting received criticism from fans of the series due to the domestic violence allegations against him.

 Depp also experienced other career setbacks around this time, as Disney confirmed that they would not be casting him in new Pirates installments and he was reported to no longer be attached to Universal's Dark Universe franchise.
-Depp's next films were the independent dramas Waiting for the Barbarians (2019), based on a novel by J.M.
-Coetzee, and Minamata (2020), in which he portrayed photographer W. Eugene Smith and which premiered at the 2020 Berlin International Film Festival.
+Depp's next films was the independent drama Waiting for the Barbarians (2019), which premiered at the 76th Venice International Film Festival and is based on a novel by J. M. Coetzee.

+2020s: Personal struggles and resurgence

+In Minamata (2020), Depp portrayed photographer W. Eugene Smith.
+The film premiered at the 2020 Berlin International Film Festival.
 In November 2020, Depp resigned from his role as Grindelwald in the Fantastic Beasts franchise at the request of its production company, Warner Bros., after he lost his UK libel case against The Sun, which had accused him of being a domestic abuser.
 He was replaced by Mads Mikkelsen.
-Soon after, The Hollywood Reporter called Depp "persona non-grata" in the film industry.